sashwattanay/site/index.md

 Hello!
-I am a Lecturer of Teaching and Research at [Universidad de Ingeniería y Tecnología (UTEC)](https://utec.edu.pe/) in Lima, Peru.
+I am a Lecturer in Teaching and Research at [Universidad de Ingeniería y Tecnología (UTEC)](https://utec.edu.pe/) in Lima, Peru.